 The Psychiatry Residency Research Track will consist of mentored research and targeted training opportunities during the PGY-3 and PGY-4 years.
 Participation in the Residency Research Track will include:

-Two residents per year will be chosen to participate in the Residency Research Track.
 Interested residents, in collaboration with their Research Mentor, should complete an Application for the Mentored Research Track.
-The following application materials should be submitted to Dr. Miller at firstname.lastname@example.org by April 1 of the resident’s PGY2 year:
+The following application materials should be submitted to Dr. Miller at email@example.com in one Word Document by April 1 of the resident’s PGY2 year:

 - Summary of the resident’s future goals as a clinical scientist (3-5 sentences).

 - Summary of the resident’s previous research experience (bullet-pointed list acceptable).
 Note that admission is not based solely on previous experience; this information is used to identify strengths and help prioritize training needs.